jknowles/statsdc12-presentation/statsDCslides.md

+# R is a powerful platform

-# Can Standardize and Share / Compare Results
+**Can Standardize and Share / Compare Results**

 - Execute the same code on each other's data
 - Compare results
 - Compare methods of analysis and improve them
 - Build a professional community
+- Collaborate

-# Code collaboration
+# Code collaboration example
 - There are a number of very common data tasks to help do policy research that can be shared
   - Clean data
   - Combine datasets and match data